“Authentic Asian flavour cooked instantly for Homesick Foreign Landers”

 1 carrot, cut into cubes or bite-size lengthwise

-1 packet of meat curry paste or curry powder, 100 gram (Baba’s brand used in this recipe)
+1/2 packet of meat curry powder, about 100 gram (Baba’s brand used in this recipe)

 2 cloves of garlic, minced